artefactual/atom-docs/dev-manual/env/compose.rst

    fdd4764376d2f763-arInformationObjectCsvExportJob    0   0   2
    fdd4764376d2f763-arInheritRightsJob                 0   0   2

-You could temporarily stop all the services with `stop` or both stop and remove related containers, networks, images and volumes by running:
+You could temporarily stop all the services with ``docker-compose stop`` (which will need ``docker-compose up -d`` later to start the services again) or both stop and remove related containers, networks, images and volumes by running:

 .. code-block:: bash